-In a time of powerful social movement and change in the Twin Cities and around the world, Black representation, celebration and ownership are crucially important.
-Team Tunheim had the pleasure of chatting with entrepreneur Houston White to discuss the importance of Black representation and his work developing the vibrant community of Camden Town, a North Minneapolis neighborhood which was designed specifically for the desires and needs of the Black community.
+Since the events surrounding the murder of George Floyd last spring, the Twin Cities (and our nation as a whole) has experienced a powerful social movement and change – highlighting the importance of Black representation, celebration and business ownership.
+Last summer, Team Tunheim had the pleasure of chatting with entrepreneur Houston White to discuss the importance of Black representation and his work developing the vibrant community of Camden Town, a North Minneapolis neighborhood which was designed specifically for the desires and needs of the Black community.

 What inspires you in your daily work as a businessman, designer and developer?